AT THE SIDE OVEN BAKERY ALL OUR PRODUCTS ARE MADE ON OUR ORGANIC FAMILY FARM IN THE HEART OF EAST YORKSHIRE.

 Our organic apple juice is made from apples grown here in our farm orchards.
 The total journey from branch to bottle is a short walk from the orchard to juicery and takes just 24 hours ensuring a delicious crisp fresh-tasting juice!

 Once picked the apples are pulped and pressed, then after being allowed to settle for about 12 hours the juice is bottled and pasteurised.
-The combination of some wonderful blends of old varieties eg. Green Balsam, Beauty of Bath and Ellison Orange, Peasgood Nonesuch, and freshness all contributes to a juice to remember.
+The combination of some wonderful blends of old varieties eg. Green Balsam, Beauty of Bath and Ellison Orange, Peasgood Nonesuch, and freshness all contribute to a juice to remember.